eunomia-bpf/eunomia-bpf/compiler/README.md

 Produces a self-contained executable with embedded eBPF program and runner.

 `--standalone` now links against the normal `bpf-loader-c-wrapper` static archive plus its native link flags.
 A compiler install created with `make install` stages `libeunomia.a` and `libeunomia.a.linkflags` automatically, and the Nix package installs the same sidecar into `$out/lib`.
-If you run `ecc` directly from a checkout, it will build that archive from `bpf-loader-rs/` on first use when needed.
+Runtime lookup checks `EUNOMIA_STANDALONE_LIB` first, then `EUNOMIA_HOME` when set.
+If neither override resolves a sidecar, `ecc` falls back to its packaged or checkout-local runtime discovery.

+On Linux source installs, keep the native static link dependencies for those flags available too: `libzstd-dev` and `liblzma-dev` on Debian/Ubuntu, or `libzstd-devel` and `xz-devel` on Fedora.

 ### WebAssembly Header
 ```bash